TosbackCgusBridge-Bot/CGUs-versions/Seekingalpha/Privacy Policy.md

 in progress for this email,
 if you did not receive the confirmation email,
 please ask your IT department or email provider to
-place seekingalpha.com in the whitelist and try to register again Label text Get email alerts on
+place seekingalpha.com in the whitelist and try to register again
-**Dividends ideas** Already have an account?Sign in hereGet Alerts sign in with Google